HubertBaginski/TranscriptsSuicideML/README.md

 # Code and Models for the paper: "A machine learning approach to detect potentially harmful and protective suicide-related content in broadcast media"

+## Data

 Because the transcripts of media broadcasts are proprietary data (by Brandwatch) we could not share the training data with the public.
 If you want to train your own models, make sure to add a **/data/new** directory that contains raw text files.
 We provide a sample text file for reference.
 You can upload your own data and run it through the train or predict pipeline to create your own results.

+In data/new/ you can find

+- an example transcript in raw text format
+- the datafile "V!brant_data_all_161220.csv" (as .csv and .xlsx) containing the coded characteristics for all transcripts
+- Detailed information about how all characteristics were coded/labelled, in the file "manual_coding_system_online_questionnaire.pdf".
+It's in the format of a SoSci Survey online questionnaire, in which all transcripts were coded.

+### Documentation for the datafile "V!brant_data_all_161220.csv"

+- First row: Variable codes for each characteristic
+- Second row: Explanation of variable code, summary of the label
+- Row 3 onward: codes for all characteristics per transcript, many more characteristics than those for which we trained models.
+One line per transcript.
+- Example characteristic:
+    - Variable code: AU01_01
+    - Label summary: Alternatives to suicidal behaviour
+    - If you search AU01_01 in the PDF with the coding system, you'll find detailed labelling explanations on page 36 (" The item includes alternatives to suicidal behaviour.
+ANY alternative counts. ...") , and the labels for numeric codes in the datafile: 1= No, 2 = Yes, -9 = Not answered.
+- Column 1: "Interview number (ongoing)" - Interview is an automatic label by Soscisurvey, it refers to transcripts here.
+- Note on sample size: the sample of transcripts in the .csv file is higher than the number used for model training in the paper, because the datafile also contains online news articles, which were not analysed in the current study.

+## Model training

 If you want to train and predict the models yourself, you can use the docker image and the docker-compose files.
 If you have an NVIDIA GPU the training will run on the GPU, please adjust the following parameters in the **docker-compose.yml**:
  - **--batch_size**: set according to memory of GPU, if < 10GB use 2, else 4